Social Policy Institute, Washington University in St. Louis

 immunization, prevention, public health, behavior, adherence

-McQueen, Amy; Thompson, Tess; Teshome, Enguday; Staten, Jennifer; Kulkarni, Saneel; Tanpattana, Thidaporn; Balaez, Lourdes; and Kreuter, Michael, "Vaccination Options for Medicaid Parents Uncomfortable with Office Visits during COVID Pandemic" (2021).
+McQueen, Amy; Thompson, Tess; Teshome, Enguday; Staten, Jennifer; Kulkarni, Saneel; Tanpattana, Thidaporn; Balaez, Lourdes; and Kreuter, Matthew W., "Vaccination Options for Medicaid Parents Uncomfortable with Office Visits during COVID Pandemic" (2021).
 Social Policy Institute Research.
 49.